shelkmike/NTproc/README.md

 ### Usage
 Ntproc has two mandatory options and one additional option.<br>
 The mandatory options are:<br>
-1\) --fastq — path to a FASTQ file with unprocessed reads.
-This file may be compressed by Gzip.<br>
+1\) --fastq — path to a FASTQ file with reads.
+This file may be compressed by Gzip.
+It is mandatory that the input reads should not be trimmed.<br>
 2\) --adapter — a full or partial sequence of a PCR adapter used for cDNA amplification.<br>

 The additional option is<br>